Characterisation of the big Ramsey degrees of the generic partial order: Interesting levels and sub-diaries

 \section{Interesting levels and sub-diaries}

-We now aim to prove the upper-bound for big Ramsey degrees of $\str{P}$.
-Towards this direction we need to define a notion of sub-diary which corresponds to a subtree of $\Sigma^*$ which preserves all important features of a given subset.
+We now aim to prove upper bounds for the big Ramsey degrees of $\str{P}$.
+To do this, we need to define a notion of sub-diary which corresponds to a subtree of $\Sigma^*$ which preserves all important features of a given subset.
 Given $S\subseteq \Sigma^*$ we first determine which levels contain interesting changes and then define a sub-tree by removing the remaining ``boring" levels from the tree.
-This is related to the notion of parameter-space envelopes used in~\cite{Hubicka2020CS}, but sharper, making it possible to get upper bounds tight.
+This is related to the notion of parameter-space envelopes used in~\cite{Hubicka2020CS}, but more versatile, making it possible to get exact upper bounds.